 Summer Camps 2026

 Discover a world of science and adventure with our 2026 Summer Camps!
 Your child will explore the outdoors and make new friends while doing a host of fun activities.
-Our camps are a Choose Your Own Adventure of fun, and depending on the camp, they might get to polish rocks, hunt for insects, inspect fossils, visit beaches and forests, perform an urchin dissection, and build silly machines.
+Our camps are a Choose Your Own Adventure of fun, and depending on the camp, they might get to polish rocks, hunt for insects, inspect fossils, visit beaches and forests, perform an urchin dissection, and build strange machines.
 Every day is filled with new experiences, projects, games, and the outdoors, all with our award-winning education team and fantastic interns.

 We’re also excited to announce a new program for our Grades 3-5 camps, which will include all-day outdoor excursions with the option of a full night at the museum!